taskworld/rereselect/README.md

 // Instead of `createSelector`, it is called `makeSelector`.
 //
 // Instead of declaring dependencies upfront, use the `query` function
-// can be used to invoke other selectors.
-In doing so, the dependency
+// to invoke other selectors.
+In doing so, the dependency will
-// will automatically be tracked.
+// automatically be tracked.
 //
 const subtotalSelector = makeSelector(query =>
   query(shopItemsSelector).reduce((acc, item) => acc + item.value, 0)